Traveler's Playground: Changi Airport

 The Big Slide

 In terminal three you'll find The Slide@T3, which is Singapore's tallest slide.
-There are two slides, actually, a big one—which is 12 meters tall (four stories!)—and a small one that's only one-and-a-half stories tall.
+There are two slides, actually, a big one — which is 12 meters tall (four stories!) — and a small one that's only one-and-a-half stories tall.
 The small one is free and the big one (which was closed when we were there) is 10 Singapore dollars.
-The girls rode the small one a few times.
+The kids rode the small one a few times.

 Durian Shake